Clinical Activities and Responsibilities

 Cook Children’s Hospital in Fort Worth

-Cook Children’s is a nationally-renowned provider of pediatric Palliative Care, and she and her team have put together a phenomenal program at Cook Children's Hospital in Fort Worth.
-Fellows are integrated into an interdisciplinary team of physicians, nurse practitioners, nurses, social workers, chaplains, and others to manage symptoms, provide emotional support, help families access community resources, and guide transitions of care.
-The team at Cook Children’s is very mature and provides another excellent example of a Pediatric Palliative Care team.
+During their elective time, pediatric track fellows have the opportunity to rotate at Cook Children’s Hospital in Fort Worth.
+Fellows will be integrated into their interdisciplinary team of physicians, nurse practitioners, nurses, social workers, chaplains, and others to manage symptoms, provide emotional support, help families access community resources and guide transitions of care.
 The opportunity to see multiple versions of Pediatric Palliative Care teams can be vital for physicians pursuing a career in Pediatric Palliative Care.